-Ensuring good financial health, managed growth and value for money
+Ensuring good financial health, managed growth and value for money.

-Objective 2024 Impact/Outcome Measure Ensure highly effective and responsive financial management to ensure the Group maintains a sound financial position - based on EBITDA, Current Ratio and Level of Borrowing Financial Health rating of "Good" Maintain a healthy cash position, including close monitoring of the underlying cash position, whilst not compromising required investment in the Group's estate and resources Operating cash to be greater than £3m Maintain cash days > 30 days Increase the financial management capability and commercial awareness across the wider Group leadership and management team to support financial resilience and achievement of growth opportunities Financial Health rating of "Good" All income KPIs met or exceeded Develop an effective approach to measuring and improving curriculum contribution across all departments and types of provision Overall curriculum contribution > 50% Develop Group capacity and capability to successfully bid for additional funding opportunities aligned to the Group's strategic priorities Full Cost and "Other" Income targets met or exceeded Further develop the Group's procurement strategy to improve value for money and drive economies of scale across all non- payroll expenditure and project expenditure Reduction of £300k pa in non-pay costs
+Objective 2024 Outcome/Impact Measure Ensure highly effective and responsive financial management to ensure the Group maintains a sound financial position - based on EBITDA, Current Ratio and Level of Borrowing.
+Financial Health rating of "Good" achieved and met in financial plans .
+Maintain a healthy cash position, including close monitoring of the underlying cash position, whilst not compromising required investment in the Group's estate and resources.
+Operating cash to be greater than £3m.
+Maintain cash days > 30 days.
+Increase the financial management capability and commercial awareness across the wider Group leadership and management team to support financial resilience and achievement of growth opportunities.
+All income targets and KPIs met or exceeded.
+Overall budget targets and financial KPIs met or exceeded.
+Develop an effective approach to measuring and improving curriculum efficiency and contribution across all departments and types of provision.
+Overall curriculum contribution > 50%.
+Further develop the Group's procurement strategy to drive social value, improve value for money and drive economies of scale across all non-payroll expenditure and project expenditure.
+Reduction of £300k pa in non-pay costs.
+Clear measure(s) of Social Value established and attained.